I’m passionate about social developmental neuroscience research that makes an impact.

 Meet Atiqah

 Recognized for her contributions, Atiqah has received prestigious awards, including Singapore’s Social Sciences and Humanities Research Fellowship and Japan's Sakura Science Scholarship.
 She has also secured nearly $3 million in competitive funding for her innovative projects.
-With more than 40 publications and a strong editorial presence in several academic journals, Atiqah is deeply engaged with the academic community.
+With more than 40 publications and a strong reviewer/editorial presence in several academic journals, including Nature Scientific Data, and Nature npj Science of Learning, Atiqah is deeply engaged with the academic community.
 She is passionate about mentoring the next generation, supervising graduate students and a dedicated team of researchers.

 Outside the lab, Atiqah has been featured in Channel NewsAsia (CNA) documentaries and she serves as a Scientific Advisor and Board Member in several organisations.
-Within the classroom she teaches psychology and neuroscience courses, earning a Teaching Excellence Award for her enthusiasm and commitment to education.
+Atiqah teaches psychology and neuroscience courses, and she is a two-time recipient of the Teaching Excellence Award in recognition of her commitment to education.